 Those are of course just a few of the many things that are good to have in place in order to successfully date as a nerd.
 For example, many people who classify themselves as “nerds” simply have problems connecting to the opposite sex, or with picking up on hidden signals.
 If you are in need of some extra help in this department, feel free to make use of my dating strategy sessions for some customized advice!

-So what do you think?
-Are you going to try out any of these ideas?
-Or maybe you have another great idea that’s not even on the list.
+Or do you plan on trying out any of these ideas?
 Feel free to share in the comments below!

 Until next time,